w3f/Grants-Program/applications/zkvm.md

 This project will leverage [`Miden VM`](https://github.com/maticnetwork/miden), a STARK based zero-knowledge virtual machine built on the
 [`Winterfell`](https://github.com/novifinancial/winterfell) proof system.
 We will provide a pallet implementation that allows for _creation_, _execution_ and
 _verification_ of programs on the VM.
 We will also expose verification via rpc such that client side applications can perform verification of proofs.
+STARK proof generation is a resource intensive process and as such it often results in large runtimes.
+To make this more concrete, ["the time needed to run the program is only about 3% of the time needed to generate the proof"](https://github.com/maticnetwork/miden/blob/next/README.md?plain=1#L143).
+Long proof generation time poses an issue in substrate chains with constrained block times.
+To address this problem we will decouple execution and proving of computation.
+Execution of the computation will take place when the `call` extrinsic is executed and this will add a proving task to a proving queue (FIFO vec) maintained in pallet storage.
+We will then provide an off-chain worker pallet which will be responsible for monitoring this queue and creating proofs.
+The off-chain worker will submit the proof via the `submit_proof` call and the proof will be verified on-chain.

 #### API